qor/doc/admin/actions.md

 user := Admin.AddResource(&models.User{})

 user.Action(&admin.Action{
-  // The name of the action.
-This will be the button text if no `Label` option passed in
   Name: "enable",
   Handle: func(actionArgument *admin.ActionArgument) error {
     // `FindSelectedRecords` => in bulk action mode, will return all checked records, in other mode, will return current record